dasmiq/cs7180-sp2024/README.md

 Readings scheduled so far are as follows:

 * January 8: Prolegomena: The Sociology of Information.
 We'll talk about the structure and organization of the course.
-I'll introduce some of it's themes, drawing one these background readings.
+We'll introduce some of its themes, drawing on these background readings.
   - Generating and processing information: Part I of: Suzanne Briet. [_What Is Documentation?_](https://roday.pages.iu.edu/what%20is%20documentation.pdf).
 Translated by Ronald E. Day et al., Scarecrow Press, 2006.
 [Original text (1951)](http://martinetl.free.fr/suzannebriet/questcequeladocumentation/briet.pdf)
   - States, markets, and AI: Henry Farrell and Cosma Shalizi.
 [Shoggoths amonst us](https://crookedtimber.org/2023/07/03/shoggoths-amongst-us/).
 July 3, 2023.
 * January 11: Archival Perspectives on AI